distribusion/retailer_api_documentation/source/includes/_connections.md

                 "name": "Paris Gallieni (Bagnolet)",
                 "longitude": 2.414311,
                 "latitude": 48.865442,
-                "description": "Paris's internation bus station is located in the eastern part of the city, and is connected to the metro line M3.
+                "description": "Paris international bus station is located in the eastern part of the city, and is connected to the metro line M3.
 At the station, there is a taxi stand, a snack bar, and parking areas.", "code": "FRPARGBA"
             }
         },